csalvaggio/headshot_kiosk/README.md

 enabled = true
 to_address = "recipient@example.com"
 from_address = "sender@example.com"
+bcc_address = ""
 smtp_server = "smtp.example.com"
 smtp_port = 25
 ```

+The optional `bcc_address` field may be used to archive all delivered
+headshots or provide administrative notification copies.

 When enabled, accepted images are attached to an email and delivered
 through the configured SMTP server.

 If LDAP integration is enabled, the image is automatically delivered to
 the email address associated with the identified user.
-An optional BCC
-recipient may also be configured for administrative record keeping.

 ## LDAP Integration